-When defining integrals and derivatives we reduce a difficult problem involving a curve to many simple problems involving small straight segments.
+Whether defining an integral or derivative we reduce a difficult problem involving a curve to many simple problems involving small straight segments.
 Ability to reduce complicated unfamiliar pictures to simple familiar patterns is an invaluable engineering skill.

 18.4 Examples of integrable functions